hkl690/Linked-List-Lessons---Java-Card-Games/README.md

 # Java-Card-Game-Lesson
-CS4SA Java lesson to teach an application of linked lists for three simple card games.
+CS4SA Helped create Java lessons to teach an application of linked lists for three simple card games as part of middle and high school teacher professional development.